Observation of the $B^0_s\rightarrow \chi_{c1}(3872)\pi^+\pi^-$ decay: Systematic uncertainties

 Due to the~similar decay topologies, systematic uncertainties largely cancel in the~ratio~$\mathcal{R}$.
 The~remaining contributions to systematic uncertainties are summarized in Table~\ref{tab:sys_ratios} and discussed below.

 The systematic uncertainties arising from imperfect knowledge of the~signal and background shapes used for determination of the~\mbox{$\decay{\Bs}{\chicone(3872)\pip\pim}$} and \mbox{$\decay{\Bs}{\psitwos\pip\pim}$}~signal yields are estimated with alternative models.
 For the~\Bs~signal shape the~bifurcated Student's $t$\nobreakdash-distribution~\cite{Student}, Apollonios and Hypatia distributions~\cite{Santos:2013gra} are tested as alternative models.
 The~$\jpsi\pip\pim$~mass resolution functions are also modelled with Student's $t$\nobreakdash-distribution and symmetric Apollonios functions.
-For~the~\mbox{Breit}\nobreakdash--Wigner functions describing the~$\chicone(3872)$ and $\psitwos$~signal shapes, the~natural widths are varied within the~known uncertainties~\cite{LHCb-PAPER-2020-008, LHCb-PAPER-2020-009, PDG2022}.
 The~degree of the polynomial functions used for the~parameterisation of the~background and the~non\nobreakdash-resonant \mbox{$\jpsi\pip\pim$}~components is varied by one unit.
 Exponential functions are used as components in alternative background models.
 In addition, the~detector resolution scale factors $s_{\Bs}$ and $s_{\jpsi\pip\pim}$ are constrained to values of \mbox{$s_{\Bs}=1.04\pm0.02$}, \mbox{$s_{\jpsi\pip\pim}=1.06\pm0.02$} from Ref.~\cite{LHCb-PAPER-2020-035} and \mbox{$s_{\Bs}=1.052\pm0.003$}, \mbox{$s_{\jpsi\pip\pim}=1.048\pm0.004$} from Ref.~\cite{LHCb-PAPER-2020-009} using Gaussian constraints.
 For each alternative model the~ratio of the~\mbox{$\decay{\Bs}{\chicone(3872)\pip\pim}$} and \mbox{$\decay{\Bs}{\psitwos\pip\pim}$}~signal yields is recalculated.
 The~maximum relative deviation with respect to the~baseline value is found to be 2.5\% which is assigned as a~relative systematic uncertainty for the~ratio~$\mathcal{R}$.
 The~fit procedure itself is tested using a~large sample of pseudoexperiments, generated using the~default model with parameters extracted from data and the~results are found to be unbiased.

 The~\mbox{$\decay{\Bs}{\chicone(3872)\pip\pim}$} and \mbox{$\decay{\Bs}{\psitwos\pip\pim}$}~decays are simulated as phase\nobreakdash-space decays and corrected to reproduce the~dipion mass spectra observed in data.
 A~weighting procedure, based on a gradient boosted tree algorithm~\cite{Rogozhnikov:2016bdp}, is used for corrections of simulated samples.
 The systematic uncertainty related to the~correction method is estimated by varying the~hyper\nobreakdash-parameters of the~regression trees ensemble.
 The~maximum deviation from the baseline value, 0.9\%, is taken as the uncertainty associated with the~unknown \Bs~decay models.